voxel51/fiftyone-teams-app-deploy/docker/README.md

 FiftyOne Teams version 1.2 and higher supports using text similarity searches for images that are indexed with a model that [supports text queries](https://docs.voxel51.com/user_guide/brain.html#brain-similarity-text).
-To use of this feature, use a container image containing torch instead of the `fiftyone-app` image.
+To use this feature, use a container image containing `torch` (PyTorch) instead of the `fiftyone-app` image.
-Use the Voxel51 provided image `fiftyone-app-torch` or build your own base image including torch (PyTorch).
+Use the Voxel51 provided image `fiftyone-app-torch` or build your own base image including `torch`.

 Voxel51 recommends using a `compose.override.yaml` to
 [override the image selection](https://docs.docker.com/compose/extends/).